Chevron Community Fund

 The fund is focused on providing grants to nonprofit organizations that are located in and/or substantially serve Marshall County, West Virginia.
 Requests of up to $10,000 will be considered.
 Funding is focused on, but is not limited to, the following areas: Basic Human Needs, STEM Education and Workforce Development.
 Other funding areas may be considered.

-Grant applications will be accepted March 6 through April 21, 2017 and again this Fall.
+Grant applications will be accepted September 11, 2017 through October 20, 2017.
 Organizations are asked to apply only once per year, not each cycle.